SgtCoDFish/bedrock-bootstrap/06-uart-rxxd/README.md

 ### Debugging an Actual Bug

-As an example of the debugging process, we'll run through how one of the bugs in one of the initial versions of uart-rxxd.hex was fixed.
+As an example of the debugging process, we'll run through how one of the bugs in one of the initial versions of `uart-rxxd.hex` was fixed.

 It was noticed that the program entered "comment mode" incorrectly when no `#` character had been sent over UART.
-We open gdb and step using `si 180`  to reach `0x204000b0` which is where the program reads from UART.
+We open GDB and step using `si 180`  to reach `0x204000b0` which is where the program reads from UART.
 At that point we start single stepping using `si` to watch the flow.

 We send `t.hex` above, which contains a single no-op, and run `si` until we get to around `0x204000f0` which we see from `make dump` is where we handle comment mode.